pyeventsourcing/eventsourcing/docs/topics/domain.rst

 :func:`datetime.now` to create the ``timestamp`` value of the new domain event.

 The timestamp values are "timezone aware" datetime objects.
 The default timezone is UTC, as defined by Python's :data:`datetime.timezone.utc`.
-This default can be changed either by assigning a :class:`datetime.tzinfo` object to :data:`TZINFO` in the :mod:`eventsourcing.domain` module.
+It is recommended to store date-times as UTC values, and convert to a local timezone in the interface layer according to the particular timezone of a particular user.
+However, if necessary, this default can be changed either by assigning a :class:`datetime.tzinfo` object to :data:`TZINFO` in the :mod:`eventsourcing.domain` module.
 The :data:`eventsourcing.domain.TZINFO` value can also be configured using environment variables, by setting the environment variable ``TZINFO_TOPIC`` to a string that describes the `topic <#topics>`_ of a Python :data:`datetime.tzinfo` object (for example ``datetime:timezone.utc``).

-The :class:`~eventsourcing.domain.Aggregate.Event` has a method :func:`~eventsourcing.domain.Aggregate.Event.apply`
-which can be overridden on custom domain event classes to mutate the state of the aggregate to which a domain event object pertains.
+The :class:`~eventsourcing.domain.Aggregate.Event` has a method :func:`~eventsourcing.domain.Aggregate.Event.apply` which can be overridden on custom domain event classes to mutate the state of the aggregate to which a domain event object pertains.
 It has an argument ``aggregate`` which is used to pass the aggregate object to which the domain event object pertains into the :func:`~eventsourcing.domain.Aggregate.Event.apply` method.
 The :func:`~eventsourcing.domain.Aggregate.Event.apply` method is called by the event's :func:`~eventsourcing.domain.Aggregate.Event.mutate` method, which is called when reconstructing an aggregate from its events.

 Topics